 Although the Moray Firth is considered the ‘core’ habitat of the dolphins, within a few miles of the coast, they travel widely.
-They have been seen to the north along the Pentland Firth and particularly along the east coast of Aberdeenshire.
-They occasionally venture beyond Tay and into English waters.
-Individuals have even been sighted as far afield as off the coasts of Ireland and the Netherlands.
+They have been seen to the north along the Pentland Firth and particularly along the east coast of Aberdeenshire while elsewhere in Scotland dolphins have become established in the Tay and Forth Estuaries.
+Individuals have even been sighted as far afield as off the coasts of Ireland and Denmark, while elsewhere around the UK coast dolphins from the Moray Firth have been sighted in the Clyde and off the Isle of Man on the west coast; Flanborough head off the east coast, and Cornwall and Weymouth Bay in the south.

 WDC began our involvement with these dolphins in 1993 when we launched our Adopt a Dolphin programme in conjunction with supporting the work of Aberdeen University's Lighthouse Field Station.
 Since then, we have been at the forefront of conservation efforts for these dolphins.
 In the early 2000s, we carried out boat surveys of our own.
-Today, we are represented by our Adopt a Dolphin Field Officer, Charlie Phillips, who collects photographs of the dolphins from his base at Chanonry Point.
+Today, we are represented by our Adopt a Dolphin Field Officer, Charlie Phillips, who collects photographs of the dolphins from his base at Chanonry Point, out on local wildlife tour boats and Aberdeen University's research boat.

 WDC's other major presence in the area is provided by our award-winning Scottish Dolphin Centre at Spey Bay.
 As well as offering the chance to see some of the regions incredible wildlife including dolphins, the centre provides education activities for students along with the opportunity for visitors to learn more about the history of the Firth.